sam0per/Bioinformatics_pipeline_development_task/README.md

     conda activate pipeline_development
 ```

-1. Create a second environment called "r_env" with the required software listed inside a different YAML file.
-This environment will be activated inside the pipeline to avoid conflicting packages.
+1. Create other environments with the required up-to-date software listed inside different YAML files.
+The packages of these new environments will be activated inside the pipeline to avoid conflicts with the main environment.
+Just run the commands below to create them but do not activate these new environments.
 ```
-    conda env create --name r_env --file r-environment.yaml
+    conda env create --prefix ./envs/r-envir --file envs/r-environment.yaml conda env create --prefix ./envs/var_call_v1 --file ./envs/var-call-env1.yaml conda env create --prefix ./envs/var_call_v2 --file ./envs/var-call-env2.yaml
 ```

 1. Download human assembly hg19, chromosome 19 FASTA file and chromosome 19 dbSNP BED file